questdb/documentation/documentation/reference/function/window.md

 ## Supported functions

-### Aggregate window functions

 - [`avg()`](#avg) – Calculates the average within a window
-  - Cannot be used outside of window contexts (e.g., in WHERE clauses)

 - [`sum()`](#cumulative-sum) – Calculates the sum within a window
-  - Cannot be used outside of window contexts (e.g., in WHERE clauses)

 - [`count()`](#count) – Counts rows or non-null values
-  - Cannot be used outside of window contexts (e.g., in WHERE clauses)

 - [`first_value()`](#first_value) – Retrieves the first value in a window

 - [`rank()`](#rank) – Assigns a rank to rows

 - [`row_number()`](#row_number) – Assigns sequential numbers to rows

 ## Components of a window function